A Vector Monotonicity Assumption for Multiple Instruments: Estimation

 \section{Estimation}

-This section proposes a natural two-step estimator for the family of identified causal parameters introduced in Section \ref{idsec}, focusing on the conditional average treatment effects $\Delta_c$.
-Theorem \ref{thmid} establishes that $\Delta_c$ satisfying Property M are equal to a ratio of two population expectations -- thus a natural plug-in estimator simply replaces these with their sample counterparts, provided $h(Z_i)$ is a strong enough instrument to avoid any weak identification issues.
+This section proposes a simple two-step estimator for the family of identified causal parameters introduced in Section \ref{idsec}, focusing on the conditional average treatment effects $\Delta_c$.
+The estimator is asymptotically normal and converges at the parametric rate.